Loose Legendrian and Pseudo-Legendrian Knots in 3-Manifolds: Applications to Legendrian Knot Theory

+\begin{thm}[\cite{DingGeiges}, Theorem 6] Let $(M,\xi)$ be a closed connected contact manifold with an overtwisted disk $D$.
+Let $L_1, L_2\subset M\setminus D$ be two loose Legendrian knots in the smooth isotopy class $\mathcal{K}$.
+Assume the following conditions hold: \begin{enumerate} \item $|K|=\infty$ \item $L_1$ and $L_2$ are isotopic as framed knots \item $L_1$ and $L_2$ are homotopic as Legendrian immersions \item the connected component of the space of framed immersions containing $L_1$ and $L_2$ contains infinitely many components of the space of Legendrian immersions. \end{enumerate} Then $L_1$ and $L_2$ are isotopic as Legendrian knots. \end{thm}

+As shown in \cite[Proposition 3.1.4]{TchernovVassiliev}, the assumption that the connected component of the space of framed immersions $\mathcal{CF}$ contains infinitely many components of the space of Legendrian immersions is equivalent to the following: For any $\alpha\in H_2(M;\mathbb{Z})$ which is realizable by a mapping $\mu:S^1\times S^1\rightarrow M$ with meridian freely homotopic to a loop in $\mathcal{FC}$, we have $e_{\xi}(\alpha)=0$.
+Therefore assumption $(4)$ of Ding and Geiges implies that $\bar{h}_V=\bar{i}_V=0$.
+Thus their theorem is also a special case of Theorem \ref{loosethm}.

+Ding and Geiges \cite[Remark, p.
+121]{DingGeiges} remark that conditions $(1)$ and $(4)$ of their theorem are necessary unless one makes certain ad-hoc assumptions about $L_1$ and $L_2$.

+It is possible to coarsely classify zero-homologous loose knots even when two such knots do not have the same overtwisted disk in their complement.
 The following classification of loose knots up to contactomorphism was given in the work of Etnyre~\cite[Theorem 1.4]{Etnyreovertwisted}.
 (According to~\cite{Etnyreovertwisted} different proofs of this result were independently obtained by Geiges and Klukas.)
-Zero homologous framed knots corresponding to a given unframed knot $K$ are enumerated by the self-linking number, which is the Thurston-Bennequin invariant $\tb$ of a Legendrian knot with the natural framing; and the sum of the $\tb$ and $\rot$ of a Legendrian knot is always odd.
+Zero-homologous framed knots corresponding to a given unframed knot $K$ are enumerated by the self-linking number, which is the Thurston-Bennequin invariant $\tb$ of a Legendrian knot with the natural framing; and the sum of the $\tb$ and $\rot$ of a Legendrian knot is always odd.

-\begin{thm} Let $(M,C)$ be an overtwisted contact manifold.
-For each null homologous knot type $\mathcal K$ and a pair of integers $(t,s)$ satisfying $(t+s)$ is odd, there is a unique, up to contactomorphism, loose Legendrian knot in $\mathcal K$ satsifying $\tb (K)=t$ and $\rot(K)=r.$ \end{thm}
+\begin{thm}[\cite{Etnyreovertwisted}, Theorem 1.4] Let $(M,\xi)$ be an overtwisted contact manifold.
+For each zero-homologous knot type $\mathcal K$ and a pair of integers $(t,s)$ such that $t+s$ is odd, there is a unique, up to contactomorphism, loose Legendrian knot in $\mathcal K$ satsifying $\tb (K)=t$ and $\rot(K)=r.$ \end{thm}